-Uzma’s first treatment for Stage 4 breast cancer was an oral drug — a medication to take by mouth every day at home.
-It cost over $11,000 a month.
+My wife Uzma’s first treatment for Stage 4 breast cancer was an oral drug — a medication to take by mouth every day at home.
+It cost over $10,000 a month.
 Uzma’s cancer was slow-growing but relentless.
 It would respond to medication for about 3 months and then resume its onward march.
+It was as if it had taken a break, paused to ponder how to beat whatever it was that we were throwing at it.
 Except for the first drug; it restrained her cancer for almost 9 months.
 The last cancer treatment she got before being referred to hospice was also an oral drug.
-It too costs $11,000 a month.
+It too costs $10,000 a month.
 Both drugs had a $3,000 copay.

 Most of the financial cost of treatment for Stage 4 cancer comes from the price of medications, repeated blood tests, recurrent scans and the fees for chemotherapy infusions.
 Yes, with good insurance one only pays deductibles, copays and out-of-pocket maximums.
 Not everyone has good coverage.
 And even if you do, it all adds up very quickly.
 We met our deductibles and out-of-pocket maximums every year of Uzma’s cancer treatment.
 That’s a few thousand dollars every year that insurance did not cover.